-How can I enforce TLS 1.2 on all on-premises Azure Site Recovery components?
+How can I enforce TLS 1.2 on VMware-to-Azure and Physical Server-to-Azure Site Recovery scenarios?

 Mobility agents installed on the replicated items communicate to Process Server only on TLS 1.2.
 However, communication from Configuration Server to Azure and from Process Server to Azure could be on TLS 1.1 or 1.0.
 Please follow the guidance to enforce TLS 1.2 on all Configuration Servers and Process Servers set up by you.

 How can I enforce TLS 1.2 on HyperV-to-Azure Site Recovery scenarios?